Harjacober/RomanNumeralConverter/README.md

 # RomanNumeralConverter
-A simple web platforms that helps with the conversion of valid Roman numeral to Arabic numeral and vice versa.
+A simple web platform that helps with the conversion of valid Roman numeral to Arabic numeral and vice versa.

 # Features
 >- Coverts Arabic numeral up to 3999 to corresponding Roman Numeral.